History of GSI – A Laboratory for Everyone

 To probe quark gluon plasma, a state of nuclear matter under extreme density and temperature, GSI initiated the heavy ion program at the european nuclear research facility CERN.
 They aided in the construction of a heavy ion injector offering a unique experimental program till this day.
 GSI played a leading part in the ALICE experiment at the new CERN accelerator LHC from the beginning.

-But also in Darmstadt the developments continue: Soon the new international accelerator facility FAIR will be build next to GSI in cooperation with 16 partner countries.
+But also in Darmstadt the developments continue: At GSI the accelerator center FAIR is being built in international collaboration.
 FAIR will deliver beams of antiprotons and ions with so far unparalled intensities.
 Scientists from all over the world expect new insights into the building blocks of matter and the evolution of the universe, from the big bang till today.
 About 3,000 scientists from more than 50 countries are already working on the planning and realization of the scientific program and the experiment facilities.